robertlarkins/robertlarkins.github.io/_posts/2025-06-21-code-that-fits-in-your-head-book-notes.md

 Design explicitely by considering what is and is not valid input.
 And what guarantees you can give about output.

 A domain model is an attempt to describe the 'real world'.
 Natural numbers (>=1) are everywhere.

+Postel's Law - Be conservative in what you send, be liberal in what you accept.
+- Be specific in what output you provide.
+- The more broad the input can be, the easier the caller can interact with the object.
+But only allow input you can meaningfully work with.

+Cyclomatic Complexity - the number of independant paths through a piece of code.

+Domain Models should be 'Always Valid'.
+Encapsulation should guarantee that an object is always in a valid state.
+Immutable objects mean you only need to consider validity at the constructor - the object can't be mutated.

+Preconditions describe the responsibilities of the caller (eg: input items can't be null, though the domain model should enforce this.
+Postconditions describe the guaratees given by the object.
+These pre and post conditions are defined by the contract.
+These form invariants - conditions about the model that be true.

+Don't assert on exception messages.
+The exception message isn't part of an object's behaviour, it is a form of implementation detail.
+Also, don't repeat yourself (DRY).